martinring/thesis/src/5-Partitioning.md

 Recombination operation

-: Recombinations combine the characteristics of more than one individual, hoping to combine beneficial traits out of them towards a better solution.
+: Recombinations combine the characteristics of more than one individual, hoping to [merge beneficial traits]{.changed} out of them towards a better solution.
   Recombinations aim for employing changes to individuals in order to explore new parts of the search space as well, but also converge on existing individuals.

 Fitness function